 B1

-He burrowed through the papers.
+He found himself burrowed in the library.

 Word Family